 1.)
 Original submission (after steering group review)

-There has been a submission to the PSI Document Process by the Molecular Interactions workgroup updating the PSI-MI format to version 3.0.0 (from long-time stable XML 2.5, released 2005).
+There has been a submission to the PSI Document Process by the Mass Spectrometry workgroup with a new recommendation, the Universal Spectrum Identifier.

-PLEASE ADD COMMENTS to this submission page or send them directly to martin.eisenacher: at : rub.de for example regarding the following criteria:
+PLEASE SEND COMMENTS directly to martin.eisenacher: at : rub.de for example regarding the following criteria:

 - That it is well formed – that is, it is presented in accordance with the templates and is clearly written.

 - That it is sufficiently detailed and clearly contains and comprehensively describes the necessary and sufficient explanation of the format.

 If you do not feel well placed to comment on this document, but know someone who may be, please consider forwarding this request.

 There is no requirement that people commenting should have had any prior contact with the PSI.

 Many thanks for your valuable time and participation